aeronetlab/f1-tool/README.md

-# F1-score utility
+# About F1-score utility

-Geographic data F1-score metric calculation utility
+Geographic data F1-score metric calculation utility.

+You can test / use it on our server. [https://f1.aeronetlab.space](https://f1.aeronetlab.space) (the limit for input files is 15000x15000 pixels)

 ## Features